-Due to declines in numbers and distribution throughout much of its historical range, the greater sage-grouse (Centrocercus urophasianus, sage-grouse) is a Bureau of Land Management (BLM) "sensitive species," a Montana Department of Fish, Wildlife and Parks (MFWP) "species of concern," a South Dakota Department of Game, Fish and Parks (SDGFP) "species of greatest conservation need" and in early 2010 the U.S. Fish and Wildlife Service (USFWS) identified the sage-grouse as a "candidate" species under the Endangered Species Act of 1973, as amended (ESA).
-Sage-grouse occur along the Keystone XL Pipeline Project (Project) route through Montana and northwest South Dakota.
+Due to declines in numbers and distribution throughout much of its historical range, the greater sage-grouse (Centrocercus urophasianus, sage-grouse) is a South Dakota Department of Game, Fish and Parks (SDGFP) "species of greatest conservation need", a Bureau of Land Management (BLM) "sensitive species", and in early 2010 the U.S. Fish and Wildlife Service (USFWS) identified the sage-grouse as a "candidate" species under the Endangered Species Act of 1973, as amended (ESA).
+Sage-grouse occur along the Keystone XL Pipeline Project (Project) route through portions of Montana and northwest South Dakota.
 This report presents an approach to minimize and mitigate the potential effects of construction and operation of the Project on sage-grouse.

-Section 2.0 of this report lists mitigation measures that were recommended in the Keystone XL Oil Pipeline Project Draft Environmental Impact Statement (DEIS; U.S. Department of State (DOS) 2010), along with the Project's responses and/or plans to address each measure.
+Section 2.0 of this report lists mitigation measures that were recommended in the Keystone XL Pipeline Project Draft Environmental Impact Statement (DEIS; U.S. Department of State (DOS) 2010), along with the Project's responses and/or plans to address each measure.
 Section 3.0 compares potential impacts to sage-grouse from the Project with more intensive types of energy development, while Section 4.0 presents a strategy to minimize potential impacts from the Project to sage-grouse using site-specific information including the location of the Project compared to active, known sage-grouse lek locations, suitable nesting habitat, and topography.
 This strategy is based on methodology developed by the Wyoming State Office of the BLM for construction in sage-grouse Core Areas (BLM 2010a).